 You can also provide feeds to only specific categories or tags on your site by adding the following to the end of the link:

-You can include multiple categories or tags in a feed by comma separating their values.
+You can include posts from one of multiple categories or tags in a feed by comma-separating their values.
 For example:

 Older versions of WordPress used a format such as but this has been deprecated in newer versions.